ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ### book-service

-`book-service` is a REST API spring-boot web java application for managing books.
+`book-service` is a Spring-Boot Web Java application that exposes some endpoints to manage books.
 Once deployed in `Kubernetes` cluster, it won't be exposed to outside, i.e, it won't be possible to be accessed directly from the host machine.
 In order to bypass it, we are going to use `Kong` as a gateway service.
 So, to access `book-service`, you will have to call `Kong` REST API and then, `Kong` will redirect the request to `book-service`.
 Furthermore, the plugin `Rate Limiting` will be installed in `Kong`.
 It will be configured to just allow 5 requests a minute to any `book-service` endpoints.

 Besides, `book-service` implements `Keycloak` security configuration.
-The endpoints related to _"managing books"_, like create book (`POST /api/books`), update book (`PATCH /api/books/{id}`) and delete book (`DELETE /api/books/{id}`) will require a `Bearer JWT access token`.
+The endpoints related to _"managing books"_, like create book (`POST /api/books`), update book (`PATCH /api/books/{id}`) and delete book (`DELETE /api/books/{id}`) will require a `Bearer JWT Access Token`.

 ## Start Minikube

-First of all, let's start Minikube
+First of all, let's start `Minikube`
 ```
 minikube start
 ```